-In this paper, we come back to the start and take a deep look to explore why Vanilla Binary Classifiers (VBC) fail to perform well on the cross-dataset evaluation.
-Theoretically, VBC is of great potential to automatically learn generalized artifact representations on images.
-In this paper, we find that the main reason for the performance drop is due to mistakenly learned identity representation on images.
-As shown in Figure \ref{fig:related}, we argue that when the face of the target image is swapped to the source image, the identity of the generated fake image is not the same as either its source image or its target image, which means there exist a decision boundary between fake images and genuine images based on identities.
-During the training phase, VBC accidentally tend to consider certain groups of identities as genuine identities and other groups of identities as fake identities.
-Therefore, when tested on the cross-dataset evaluation, such biased representation may be mistakenly used by VBC, thus making false judgments based on the facial appearance of images.
-In this paper, we have qualitatively and quantitatively verified such phenomenon (named as the Implicit Identity Leakage) in binary classifiers of various backbones.
+In this way, as shown in Fig. \ref{fig:related} (b), when learning a deepfake detection model, there exists an implicit decision boundary between fake images and genuine images based on identities.
+During the training phase, binary classifiers may accidentally consider certain groups of identities as genuine identities and other groups of identities as fake identities.
+When tested on the cross-dataset evaluation, such biased representations may be mistakenly used by binary classifiers, causing false judgments based on the facial appearance of images.
+In this paper, we have qualitatively and quantitatively verified this phenomenon (termed as the Implicit Identity Leakage) in binary classifiers of various backbones.
 Please see Sec. \ref{sec:IIL} and Sec. \ref{sec:IIL2} for analyses.

-Based on such understanding, we propose a novel model named Common Artifact Deepfake Detection Model (CADDM) to reduce the influence of IIL.
+Furthermore, based on such understanding, we propose a simple yet effective method named the ID-unaware Deepfake Detection Model to reduce the influence of Implicit Identity Leakage.
 Intuitively, by forcing models to only focus on local areas of images, less attention will be paid to the global identity information.
-Therefore, we propose an anchor-based detector named Artifact Detection Module (ADM) to guide our model to detect the local artifact areas.
-Such a module is expected to detect artifact areas on images with multi-scale anchors, each of which is assigned with a binary label, indicating whether the artifact exists.
-By localizing artifact areas and classifying multi-scale anchors, ADM learns to distinguish the differences between local artifact areas and local genuine areas more precisely, thus the misusage of the global identity information can be reduced.
-As shown in Figure \ref{fig:intro}, our ADM can also predict the position of artifact areas as a by-product.
+Therefore, we design an anchor-based detector module termed as the Artifact Detection Module to guide our model to focus on the local artifact areas.
+Such a module is expected to detect artifact areas on images with multi-scale anchors, each of which is assigned a binary label to indicate whether the artifact exists.
+By localizing artifact areas and classifying multi-scale anchors, our model learns to distinguish the differences between local artifact areas and local genuine areas at a finer level, thus reducing the misusage of the global identity information.